keithledgerwood/WICLab-guide/04-security.md

     ![alt_text](images/011/auth_policy_switch_marketo_600.png "r 144 w 600")

-Your new employee will now be able to sign in to Marketo from the Virtual Desktop.
+Your new employee will now be able to sign in to ""Marketo"" app from the Virtual Desktop.

+>**Note:** With the exception of BambooHR and Office 365, the other apps in this lab are Bookmark apps.
+Bookmark apps are used to direct users to a specific web page using Okta applications.

 ### Enable Okta ThreatInsight